DSI-FDI/final-project/iteration_2_and_3_dsi.md

 In this iteration, we solved this problem being more precise and direct to the information the user should say.
 So we add the 'sentences suggestion' that let the user reply with smart sentences on any topics.

-Also, we try to simplyify the UI elements.
+Also, we try to simplify the UI elements.
 And now the notifications are displayed depending on the available space.

 Also, we have added more views for making a reservation and changed the maps.
-We basically use arrows to notifiy the user what to do.
+We basically use arrows to notify the user what to do.

 And we have removed the hurts and put a fixed warning about the state of the girl on the date.